-Aside from his blue fur matching IBM’s blue corporate colors, it’d be easy to assume there was little connection between Sesame Street’s treat-loving puppet Cookie Monster and the giant computer firm.
+Aside from his blue fur matching IBM’s blue corporate colors, it’d be easy to assume that there was little connection between Sesame Street’s treat-loving Muppet Cookie Monster and the giant computer firm.
 Back in the 1960s, however, Jim Henson was put in charge of creating a training video for Big Blue.
-To that end he lent his voice and his puppets to the task, bringing out a prototypical Cookie Monster muppet.
+To that end, he lent his voice and his Muppets to the task, bringing out a prototype Cookie Monster Muppet.

-A year prior to IBM tasking him with creating a training film, Henson was hired by General Foods to create a commercial focused on food-craving monsters.
-He made three unique puppets for three types of food but the commercials were scrapped before airing; the hungry monsters were put on the shelf–they wouldn’t have to wait long to see more action in front of the camera.
+A year prior to IBM tasking him with creating a training film, Henson was hired by General Foods to create a set of commercials focused on food-craving monsters.
+He made three unique Muppets for three types of crunchy snack foods, but the commercials were scrapped before airing.
+The hungry monsters were put on the shelf, but they didn’t have to wait long before seeing more action in front of the camera, though.